uzay00/CMPE232/README.md

 The code I implement during the class is inspired from our textbook.

-# Course Evaluation Survey
+# Course Evaluation
-Dear students please have access to the survey through a link available on SIS (Student Information System).
+Our Course
   * https://ects.bilgi.edu.tr/Course/Detail?catalog_courseId=3803928

-Course Evaluation
-In order to pass this course, a minimum of 35 is required at Final Exam.
-Attendance and course participation may effect your Discussion grade.

 | Assesment        | Quantity           | Percentage (%)  |
 | ------------- |:-------------:| -----:|